 must be made in writing, signed by a Voting Member and accompanied by written consent of the candidate (which may be endorsed on the form of the nomination); and

-must be delivered to the Secretary at least twenty eight (28) ) days before the date fixed for the holding of the annual general meeting at which the election is fixed to take place.
+must be delivered to the Secretary at least twenty eight (28) days before the date fixed for commencement of the holding of Electronic Voting for Member Appointed Directors.

-Voting for the election of candidates as Member Appointed Directors:
+Electronic Voting for the election of candidates as Member Appointed Directors:

-is to be held at the annual general meeting; and
+is to be held electronically prior to the annual general meeting:

+on a date, or over a range of dates, fixed by the Board; and

+in an electronic format:

+accessible to all Voting Members; and

+agreed by the Board from time to time; and

-a majority of votes cast by Voting Members entitled to vote as an ordinary resolution is required for the successful election of a candidate as a Member Appointed Director.
+requires a majority of votes cast (so long as the number of votes cast is at least equal to the number of Members Present required for a quorum of a annual general meeting, pursuant to clause 14(b)) electronically by Voting Members entitled to electronically vote for the successful election of a candidate as a Member Appointed Director.

+Member Appointed Directors successfully elected pursuant to this clause 30.3 shall:

+have their election announced at; and

+commence their term as a Member Appointed Director as at the date of,

+the annual general meeting following their election.

 President Elect